Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 ## How it Works

+##### Criteria

 The indicator holds formulas I created for 25 candlestick patterns and outputs them onto a chart in TradingView for any stock across any timeframe.
 All candlestick patterns were selected from Encyclopedia of Candlestick Patterns based on the criteria below

-- Probability of success: 66% or higher across either Bull or Bear markets
+- Probability of success: 66% or higher in Bull or Bear markets (Ensures 2/3 trades made on pattern have a chance of success)
-- Frequency: 10 or higher
+- Frequency: 10 or higher (Avoids rare patterns with small sample size)
-- Simplicity: 4 candles or less
+- Simplicity: 4 candles or less (Formulas with increased complexity will create less signals)

+##### Formulas

 ## Examples